-A student whose loan is revived by a loan holder or debt collector after a period of noncollection may, a tany time, file a written application for recovery from STRF for the debt that would be a otherwise been alignlie for recovery.
-If it has been more than four (a) years since the action or event that made the student has been more than four (a) years since the action or event that made the student plable, the student must have filed a written application for recovery within the original four (a) years the period has been extended by another act of law.
+A student whose loan is revived by a loan holder or debt collector after a period of noncollection may, at any time.
+File a written application for recovery from STRF for the debt that would have otherwise been eligible for recovery.
+If it has been more than four (4) years since the action or event that made the student leighbe.
+It he student must have filed a written application for recovery within the original four (4) years the period has been extended by another act of law.